dugwood/isochrone-isodistance-with-google-maps/README.md

  - zoom: (integer) if key is provided: default zoom of the map
  - lat: (float) if key is provided: default latitude of the map
  - lng: (float) if key is provided: default longitude of the map
+ - requests: (float) number of requests per second to [Google Maps API](https://developers.google.com/maps/documentation/javascript/distancematrix#quotas): maximum is 100 elements/s, about 25 elements/request, up to 4 should be good (if you don't have multiple users!).
+Defaults to 2.
  - callback: (function) function launched when isochrone and Google Maps are ready
  - debug: (boolean)	set to true if you want to see errors in the Debug Console, else it will fail silently